Norwalk Oyster Festival, Connecticut

 Woodbury

-See Connecticut’s Stonehenge at a 234-acre sculpture park where other unorthodox sculptures include an Airstream trailer dangling 31ft overhead, a rusted bulldozer sitting on its rear end, and large metal fish swaying from trees.
+See Connecticut’s Stonehenge at the 234-acre Hogpen Hill where other unorthodox sculptures include an Airstream trailer dangling 31ft overhead, a rusted bulldozer sitting on its rear end, and large metal fish swaying from trees.
 A giant black inflatable swan floats in a small lake, four sizable stainless steel arches lead the way to another field like a giant Slinky, and five miles of wooded trails add to the experience.
 The park is private but the owner, Edward Tufte—who is also the creator of the 100 sculptures—has a regular schedule of opening it to the public.
 Admission must be booked in advance.

 Recommended